diegogoldfrank/STAT-390---Fall-24/Step 4: Patching/Eli_Patch_Algo_README.md

 Prints a message indicating that the processing is complete for all images.

-### Summary of the Main Steps:
-The code preprocesses each image by converting it to grayscale and applying Gaussian blur and thresholding.
-It detects the largest epithelium region using contour detection.
-It calculates optimal patch dimensions based on the epithelium area.
-Patches are applied using a sliding window approach, ensuring minimal overlap and maximizing coverage.
-The final processed images, with patches applied and region outlines, are saved to the specified output folder.

 ## Room for improvement:
 Still open questions about how to best sample the image (pending the research team).